How 3 Companies Put Health At The Heart Of The Workplace

 As author, unless indicated otherwise.

 This project began as a content strategy engagement to help Penn Medicine to tell the story of its leadership in maternal health.
 I interviewed more than a dozen healthcare providers and patients, compiling hundreds of pages of research that enabled the health system to produce a variety of maternal health content, including news releases, patient stories and thought leadership.
+The centerpiece of this content was a 5,000-word magazine cover story.

 Read